Goodreads Reviewer Outreach Campaign

 - We create a page to log reviewer requests (example @ https://reviewerperks.com/dan).
 This self-populates a google sheet (see below) for tracking purposes.

-- One of our marketing coordinators reaches out to 10 reviewers per week on Goodreads (this has proven effective about 20% response rate).
+- One of our marketing coordinators reaches out to 10 reviewers per week on Goodreads (this has proven effective about 20-30% response rate depending on the genre).

 - All requests for review copies are logged in a google sheet you will have access to (you can also be notified by email).